-Concern(s) is raised with a member of staff Member of staff takes ownership and atternal empts to resolve the concerns 2a.
+Concern(s) is raised with a member of staff 1.
+Member of staff takes ownership and attempts to resolve the concerns 2a.
 Staff member unable to resolve 2b.
 Staff member able to resolve 3.
 Escalate to next level of responsible management 7.
 Record themes, actions taken and learning eg: Ward meeting Notes, Directorate Meeting, on 4.
-Manager unable to resolve Datix 5.
-Escalate to Director of Nursing responsible 8.
-Learning to be shared with area staff 6.
+Manager unable to resolve 8.
+Learning to be shared with area staff 5.
+Escalate to Director of Nursing responsible6.
+Advise of the process for 6.
 Advise of the process for making a formal complaint

-CONCERNS & CO OMPLAINTS POLICY AND PROCEDURE WAHT-PS-005 Page 2 of 64 Version 2
+CONCERNS & C OMPLAINTS POLICY AND PROCEDURE WAHT-PS-005 Page 2 of 64 Version 2